-- A. PURPOSE.
+- (1) Purpose.
 The purpose of this section is to adopt and incorporate the requirements of Wis.
-Stat. § 66.0401 and Wis.
+Stats. § 66.0401 and Wis.
 Admin.
 Code Ch.
 PSC 128 as a local ordinance and to establish local regulations on the installation and use of large wind energy systems that are authorized by, compliant with, and no more restrictive than the rules promulgated by the Wisconsin Public Service Commission and that serve to preserve or protect the public health or safety, do not significantly increase the cost of the system or significantly decrease its efficiency, or allow for an alternative system of comparable cost and efficiency.
-Local regulations on the installation and use of small wind energy systems are contained in Section 016-125-250. - 1.
-Statutes, Regulations and Rules. - a.
-This section is subject to the provisions of the Wisconsin Statutes and all regulations and rules promulgated thereunder. - b.
+Local regulations on the installation and use of small wind energy systems are contained in Section 12.125.25. - (a) Statutes, Regulations and Rules. - 1.
+This section is subject to the provisions of the Wisconsin Statutes and all regulations and rules promulgated thereunder. - 2.
 Wis.
-Stat. § 66.0401 and Wis.
+Stats. § 66.0401 and Wis.
 Admin.
 Code Ch.
-PSC 128 are adopted and incorporated by reference. - B. DEFINITIONS.
-Besides the definitions in PSC 128.01, in this Section: - 1.
-"Department" means the Columbia County Planning and Zoning Department. - 2.
-"Department Director" or "Director" means the Director of the Columbia County Planning and Zoning Department or the Department Director's Designee. - 3.
-"Permit" means a zoning permit issued by the Columbia County Planning and Zoning Department pursuant to this ordinance. - 4.
-"PSC 128" means Wis.
+PSC 128 are adopted and incorporated by reference. - (2) Definitions.
+Besides the definitions in PSC 128.01, in this Section: - (a) "Department" means the Columbia County Planning and Zoning Department. - (b) "Department Director" or "Director" means the Director of the Columbia County Planning and Zoning Department or the Department Director's Designee. - (c) "Permit" means a zoning permit issued by the Columbia County Planning and Zoning Department pursuant to this ordinance.

+- (d) "PSC 128" means Wis.
 Admin.
 Code Ch.
-PSC 128, Wind Energy Systems.

-5. "Large Wind System" has a capacity of less than 100 megawatts but more than a wind energy system that has a total installed nameplate capacity of 300 kilowatts or less and that consists of individual wind turbines that have an installed nameplate capacity of not more than 100 kilowatts.
+PSC 128, Wind Energy Systems. - (e) "Large Wind System" has a capacity of less than 100 megawatts but more than a wind energy system that has a total installed nameplate capacity of 300 kilowatts or less and that consists of individual wind turbines that have an installed nameplate capacity of not more than 100 kilowatts.